Bills Digest No. 23, 2024-25

 However, the ACCC (p 7) states:

 We will encourage pre-lodgement engagement with merger parties to facilitate, where needed, discussions regarding their notification, timing considerations and information requirements, including exploring what data the parties maintain during their regular course of business.
 This will enable us to identify upfront whether and why any additional information should be provided at the outset to assist the notification being considered expeditiously.
-The approach to pre-lodgement discussions will be tailored taking into account the complexity of each matter and our prior level of knowledge of the market/s under consideration.
+The approach to pre-lodgement discussions will be tailored taking into account the complexity of each matter and our prior level of knowledge of the market/s under consideration. [emphasis added]

 Application fees and other costs

-It has been suggested that applicants for merger/acquisition approval will need to pay the ACCC for each review (see for instance proposed paragraph 51ABX(1)(b) and proposed subsection 51AZC(3)) with the merger reform paper (p 2) stating fees are likely to be in the range of $50,000-100,000—with additional fees for Tribunal review: proposed section 112 of the CCA inserted by item 56 of Schedule 1.
+It has been suggested that applicants for merger/acquisition approval will need to pay the ACCC for each review (see for instance proposed paragraph 51ABX(1)(b) and proposed subsection 51ABZC(3)) with the merger reform paper (p 2) stating fees are likely to be in the range of $50,000-100,000—with additional fees for Tribunal review: proposed section 112 of the CCA inserted by item 56 of Schedule 1.

 According to the Explanatory Memorandum to the Bill (p 144) ‘an exemption from fees will be available for small business’.